Research for a Better Quality of Life with BAD.

 Why do we need to support research?

 BAD research is still significantly underfunded and has to date predominantly focused on why BAD occurs and methods of diagnosis.
+This makes it challenging for us as sufferers to self manage living and working with the condition.
+It also makes it very difficult for clinicians providing our care, to completely understand what excellent care looks like for people with BAD and how this can be improved.
 We need to help change this by supporting research programs which:

 ● Gain an understanding of the impact BAD has on quality of life